 With more and more money being poured into the competitive League of Legend scene, it is of the essence to keep the momentum going.
 Every casual player can contribute to the success just by being an active and responsible player.
 Follow the Summoner's Code and enjoy the game to the fullest in a positive manner.
 You are part of the biggest game in eSports history and it will grow into a bigger monster every day.
 Be prepared, Summoners!

 Sources: Forbes Articles, BBC Article, Summoner's Code

-- Sexism in League of Legends
+- The Importance of Contracts in the Competitive League of Legends Scene

 - League of Legends Barcraft!